Goshido/android-vulkan/README.md

 The canonical way is to use real _Android_ device via _USB_ connection. _Android_ emulator is never tested and there are no plans to support it.

-Pay attention that all 3<sup>rd</sup> party libraries already prebuild and project has all needed header files.
+Pay attention that all 3<sup>rd</sup> party libraries are prebuilt already and project has all needed header files.
 You **_do not need_** to build them by yourself.
 Same applies to _SPIR-V_ shader blobs and game assets.

 * _Windows 10+_ or _Monjaro KDE_
 * [_Android Studio Narwhal | 2025.1.1_](https://developer.android.com/studio)